rzadevv/Palintrace/docs/checkers.md

 produce identical IDs and byte-stable sorted JSON.
 Results contain no execution timestamp or runtime duration.

+Validated findings canonicalize their visible memory-ID and evidence ordering.
+Evidence JSON and checker-specific statistics are recursively immutable in memory while retaining ordinary JSON object and array representations when serialized.

 Generic checker statistics contain `memories_scanned`, `findings_emitted`, and a `details` object.
 The orphaned-provenance checker reports its structural work as `details.source_refs_scanned`.